Teachers’ unions oppose ‘hybrid’ Leaving Cert proposal

 Teachers’ unions have expressed their strong opposition to students being given a choice between exams and calculated grades in talks with the Department of Education.

-An advisory group of education stakeholders met on Tuesday afternoon to discuss planning for the State exams which was attended by Minister for Education Norma Foley.
+An advisory group of education stakeholders held a meeting on Tuesday afternoon to discuss planning for the State exams which was attended by Minister for Education Norma Foley.

-Sources say a total of six options for assessing students were presented at the meeting.
+Sources said a number of options for assessing students were presented at the meeting.

 They include delaying Leaving Cert exams until later in the summer; giving students calculated grades instead of exams; an “open access” model with additional college places; and versions of a “hybrid” model combining exams and calculated grades.

-Politically, the latter option is seen by some Government ministers as the most attractive on the basis that it has support from both students’ and parents’ groups, as well as Opposition political parties.
+Politically, the latter option is seen by some Government Ministers as the most attractive on the basis that it has support from both student and parents’ groups, as well as Opposition political parties.

-The Teachers’ Union of Ireland (TUI) and the Association of Secondary Teachers Ireland (ASTI) both want modified exams with greater choice to go ahead.
+The Teachers’ Union of Ireland and the Association of Secondary Teachers Ireland both want modified exams with greater choice to proceed.

-Sources say teachers’ representatives voiced major concerns at the advisory group meeting on Tuesday over the feasibility of any proposal which combines calculated grades and exams.
+Sources say teachers’ representatives voiced major concerns at the advisory group meeting over the feasibility of any proposal which combines calculated grades and exams.

-A key concern among teachers is this would oblige them to rank their students in order across each subject.

 Other issues raised by teachers include the reduced amount of coursework available on which to base calculated grades, along with challenges in teaching students who opt for calculated grades or exams.